Business

 Get marketing

-While you’re nurturing your startup business idea, it’s important to get the basics right.
+While you’re nurturing your startup business idea, it’s essential to get the basics right.
 That doesn’t mean planning a huge media spend and rushing something out before it’s ready.
-Instead, take stock and write a considered media plan (tools such as Media Tool can help) and then focus your efforts on creating a solid website or online space (such as an online marketplace) where you can sell your products or service online.
+Instead, take stock and write a considered media plan (tools such as Media Tool can help) and then focus your efforts on creating a solid website or online space (such as an online marketplace) where you can sell your products or services online.
 Having an online presence is key.

 Keep your finger on the pulse

-While you may feel bogged down in the details of running a startup business, to stay ahead of the curve (and the competition) keep looking ahead at what’s to come.
+While you may feel bogged down in the details of running a startup business, to stay ahead of the curve (and the competition), keep looking ahead at what’s to come.
 As a small business, you have the bonus of being agile.
 You can see future trends or challenges, and pivot your business to respond in the best possible way.
 Keep abreast of the news, keep your finger on the pulse of the business world, and stay engaged with networks relevant to your field.

 Look after your work-life balance